Maimonides Medical Center

 Maimonides Medical Center is a non-profit, non-sectarian hospital located in Borough Park, in the New York City borough of Brooklyn, in the U.S. state of New York.
 Maimonides is both a treatment facility and academic medical center with 711 beds, and more than 70 primary care and sub-specialty programs.
 As of August 1, 2016, Maimonides Medical Center was an adult and pediatric trauma center, and Brooklyn's only pediatric trauma center.

 History

 Early years

 The institution was founded in 1911 as the New Utrecht Dispensary.
 Several small dispensaries merged with Utrecht in 1919 to form the Israel Hospital of Brooklyn.
 In 1920 Israel Hospital merged with Zion Hospital to form United Israel Zion Hospital, later renamed Israel Zion Hospital.

 Maimonides Medical Center was formed as a result of the merger of United Israel Zion Hospital and Beth Moses Hospital in 1947.
 The institution was named after Rabbi Moshe Ben Maimon, a 12th-century Jewish philosopher and doctor.

-Deadly fire

-In 1993, a faulty respirator supplying oxygen to an elderly woman exploded, killing her and two other patients.
-Investigators said that an electrical fault in the machine had caused it to ignite.
-The fire created a blast fed by pure oxygen, which sent a fireball through a seventh-floor window.
-Fire officials said that two patients were burned to death, and a third patient across the hall, died of smoke inhalation.
-The faulty respirator was manufactured by Puritan Bennett.
-Barry M. Spero, the hospital's president at the time, said that biomedical engineers routinely checked the equipment according to specifications by the manufacturer.
-He referred to the incident as, "truly a catastrophic disaster."

-The Hull & Associates report determined the equipment was not at fault.
-The explosive fire was the result of oxygen enrichment and a spark from a faulty outlet.